-Marianne LaFrance, Professor of WGSS and Psychology.
+Marianne LaFrance, Professor Emeritus of Psychology and of Women’s, Gender, and Sexuality Studies.
 Her primary research concerns how gender and power are reflected in and maintained by subtle communication processes.
 The organizing theme of her research is to understand how subtle and implicit messages reveal, justify, and preserve unequal social structures.

 Mary Lui, Professor of American Studies and History; Head of Timothy Dwight College.
 Her primary research interests include Asian American history, urban history, women and gender studies, and public history.

-Hope Metcalf, Executive Director, Orville H. Schell, Jr. Center for Human Rights, Yale Law School.
+Hope Metcalf, Clinical Lecturer in Law; Research Scholar in Law; and Executive Director, Orville H. Schell, Jr. Center for International Human Rights.
 Her teaching and research focus on U.S.-based human rights violations, particularly with respect to people in various forms of detention.

-Alice Miller, Associate Scholar for International Human Rights, Yale Law School; Assistant Clinical Professor, School of Public Health.
+Alice Miller, Associate Professor of Law and Co-Director, Global Health Justice Partnership.
 Her interests include gender, sexuality, health, and international human rights.

-Catherine Panter-Brick, Professor of Anthropology, Health, and Global Affairs, Yale School of Public Health.
+Catherine Panter-Brick, Bruce A. and Davi-Ellen Chabner Professor of Anthropology, Health, and Global Affairs and Professor of Public Health.
 Her current research focuses on youth in global adversity, addressing issues of risk and resilience in contexts of poverty, disease, famine, armed conflict, and social marginalization.

-Nilakshi Parndigamage, Lecturer in Political Science; Dean of Ezra Stiles College.
+Nilakshi Parndigamage, Chief of Staff and Associate Provost for Strategic Initiatives.
 She previously worked as a human rights researcher, focusing on sexual violence in wartime and the rights of minorities.

-Stephen Pitti, Professor of History and American Studies; Director, ER&M; Director, Yale Center for the Study of Race, Indigeneity, and Transnational Migration; Head of Ezra Stiles College.
-His interests include History of Mexican Americans; U.S. West; Latinos; 19th & 20th century immigration; U.S.-Mexico border; and labor history
+Stephen Pitti, Professor of History and of American Studies and of Ethnicity, Race, and Migration; Director, Center for the Study of Race, Indigeneity and Transnational Migration.
+His interests include History of Mexican Americans; U.S. West; Latinos; 19th & 20th century immigration; U.S.-Mexico border; and labor history.

-Kristin Reynolds, Lecturer of Forestry and Environmental Studies.
+Kristin Reynolds, Research Affiliate at the Yale Center for Environmental Justice.
 Her research centers on urban agriculture and social justice.
 She teaches courses on food and the environment, urban food systems, and food justice.

-Jill Richards, Assistant Professor and Associate Director of Undergraduate Studies in English.
-Her interests include British modernism; human rights; creative writing; women's movements; and juvenile justice.
+Juno Jill Richards, Associate Professor of English.
+Their interests include British modernism; human rights; creative writing; women's movements; and juvenile justice.

-Alicia Schmidt Camacho, Professor of American Studies and ER&M; Associate Head of Ezra Stiles College.
+Alicia Schmidt Camacho, Professor American Studies, Ethnicity, Race, and Migration; Head of College, Ezra Stiles College.
 Her scholarship concerns the femicide in Ciudad Juárez, Mexico; transnational migration; border governance; and social movements in the Americas.

-Jim Silk, Binger Clinical Professor of Human Rights; Director, Orville H. Schell, Jr. Center for Human Rights, Yale Law School.
+Jim Silk, Binger Clinical Professor of Human Rights and Director, Orville H. Schell, Jr. Center for International Human Rights.
 He is also the Director of the Multidisciplinary Academic Program in Human Rights.

-David Simon, Lecturer in Political Science; Associate Director, Genocide Studies Program.
+David Simon, Senior Lecturer and Assistant Dean for Graduate Education, Jackson School of Global Affairs.
 He studies African politics, focusing on the politics of development assistance and post-conflict situations (and that of Rwanda in particular).